 How can I reduce my chances of becoming infected with Haemophilus influenzae type b (Hib)?

 • Protect your children by having them immunized with the Hib vaccine.
-The vaccine is a series of four shots and is given at two, four, six and 15 months of age.
+The vaccine is a series of four shots and is given at 2, 4, 6 and 12-15 months of age.
 It is recommended for all children younger than 5 years old in the US, and it is usually given to infants starting at 2 months old.
 The Hib vaccine can be combined with other vaccines.
 Some brands of vaccine contain Hib along with other vaccines in a single shot.
 Hib vaccine can safely be combined with other vaccines to make these combination vaccines.

 • Cover coughs and sneezes with a tissue.
 Throw away used tissues immediately.